Pylons/pyramid/docs/quick_tutorial/routing.rst

     config.add_route('hello', '/howdy/{first}/{last}')

-With this we tell the :term:`pyramid:configurator` that our URL has a "replacement pattern".
+With this we tell the :term:`configurator` that our URL has a "replacement pattern".
 With this, URLs such as ``/howdy/amy/smith`` will assign ``amy`` to ``first`` and ``smith`` to ``last``.
 We can then use this data in our view: